-Troia Golf Course, Lisbon features another excellent golf course designed by Robert Trent Jones Snr and was established in 1980.
+Troia Golf Course, Lisbon featured another excellent golf course designed by Robert Trent Jones Snr and was established in 1980.

-This golf course has ranked in Rolex World’s Top 1000 golf courses and was named one of the best golf courses in the world by Rolex in 2011.
-With that in mind, take the pleasant ferry crossing from Setubal, which is south of Lisbon and use the free shuttle service provided by Troia Golf Resort.
-It’s a great way to start a day of golf at Troia.
+Rolex World’s Top 1000 golf courses have ranked this golf course and were named one of the best golf courses in the world by Rolex in 2011.
+With that in mind, take the pleasant ferry crossing from Setubal, south of Lisbon and use the free shuttle service provided by Troia Golf Resort.
+It’s a great way to start a day of golf in Lisbon at Troia.

 This is a golf course that presents one of the toughest challenges of golf in Portugal.
-Located on the Troia Peninsula, which is a sandy stretch of land, you cannot help but be fascinated by the layout of this golf course when you first arrive.
+Located on the Troia Peninsula, which is a sandy stretch of land, you cannot help but be fascinated by this golf course’s layout when you first arrive.

-Looking back at professional tournaments which have been played here, in the 1983 Portuguese Open, Sam Torrance won the event with a score of two under par, after four rounds.
-He was the only player to finish the event under par and this underlines how tough the course can be and you should expect to be challenged, especially if the wind picks up.
-However, this should not put off anyone, whatever their golfing ability as it’s a seriously fun golf course to play.
+Looking back at professional tournaments played here, in the 1983 Portuguese Open, Sam Torrance won the event with a score of two under par, after four rounds.
+He was the only player to finish the event under par, and this underlines how challenging the course can be, and you should expect to be challenged, especially if the wind picks up.
+However, this should not put off anyone, whatever their golfing ability as it’s an enjoyable golf course to play.

 The modern-looking clubhouse is a great place to relax after a round of golf.
 There are an outside bistro area and tables, where you can enjoy a well-deserved bite to eat and drink.
-Make no mistake, Troia Golf Resort is a challenging place to play golf but the course is one everyone can enjoy and walk away from knowing they have played one of the great Portuguese golf courses.
+Please make no mistake, Troia Golf Resort is a challenging place to play golf, but the course is one everyone can enjoy and walk away from knowing they have played one of the great Portuguese golf courses.

 Find golf course on google here:-